saucelabs/elemental-next/frontend/docs/updated-tips/13-how-to-access-basic-auth/csharp.md

 ---
-title: '13: Work With Basic Auth'
+title: "13: Work With Basic Auth"
-id: '13-work-with-basic-auth-csharp'
+id: "13-work-with-basic-auth-csharp"
-contentUrl: "docs/updated-tips/how-to-access-basic-auth/13-work-with-basic-auth-csharp"
+contentUrl: "docs/how-to-access-basic-auth/13-work-with-basic-auth-csharp"
 sidebar_label: Csharp
 text: "Sometimes you'll work with applications that are secured behind Basic HTTP Authentication.
 In order to access them you'll need to pass credentials to the site when requesting a page otherwise you'll get a system level pop-up prompting you for a username and password rendering Selenium helpless."
 number: 13
 publish_date: 2015-10-14
 last_update:
   date: 2023-03-29
 tags:
-  - 'authentication'
+  - "authentication"
 level: 1
 category:
   - troubleshooting